-The Champlain Telephone Company and its subsidiaries (“CTC”) is committed to respecting and protecting the privacy of our customers.
+The Champlain Technology Group and its subsidiaries (“CTG”) is committed to respecting and protecting the privacy of our customers.
 As discussed below, we have strict policies governing access by employees and others to customer communications and information.
 We access customer accounts, records or reports for authorized business purposes only.
 We educate our employees about their obligation to safeguard customer information and communications, and we hold them accountable for their actions.
-In short, privacy is a priority for CTC in all aspects of our business.
+In short, privacy is a priority for CTG in all aspects of our business.

 GENERAL PRIVACY PRINCIPLES

-1. CTC Obtains and Uses Individual Customer Information for Business Purposes Only.
+1. CTG Obtains and Uses Individual Customer Information for Business Purposes Only.

-2. CTC Collects Information from Customers in a Number of Different Ways.
+2. CTG Collects Information from Customers in a Number of Different Ways.

 Information may also be collected in the following ways:

 Browsing Our Site